FarisR99/Anime4K-Encoder/README.md

 ## Burning in subs

 If there's a default sub track, it will be burned in automatically.
-If you want to add softsubs, you will have to run the script with `--no-subtitles` and add them later.
+If you want to add softsubs, you will have to run the script with `--no_subtitles` and add them later.

 This can also fix some audio problems that you may encounter during encoding,